Bad News for Labour

 Justin Schlosberg is a media activist, researcher and lecturer in Journalism and Media at Birkbeck College, University of London.
 He is a former Chair of the Media Reform Coalition and Edmund J Safra Network Fellow at Harvard University.
 He is the author of 'Media Ownership and Agenda Control' (2016) and 'Power Beyond Scrutiny (Pluto, 2013).

 Antony Lerman is Senior Fellow at the Bruno Kreisky Forum for International Dialogue in Vienna and Honorary Fellow of the Parkes Institute for the Study of Jewish/non-Jewish Relations at Southampton University.
 He is the author of The Making and Unmaking of a Zionist: A Personal and Political Journey (Pluto, 2012) and editor of Do I Belong?
 (Pluto, 2017).

 David Miller is Professor of Political Sociology at the University of Bristol.
 He is a founder director of Public Interest Investigations and a director of the Organisation for Propaganda Studies.
 He is the co-editor of 'What Is Islamophobia?'
 (Pluto, 2017) and the author of 'Thinker, Faker, Spinner, Spy' (Pluto, 2007) and 'A Century of Spin' (Pluto, 2007).

 'At last!
 Here is a book that rigorously examines the facts behind the allegations of antisemitism in the Labour Party.
 The reality is more shocking, and more surprising, than the headlines in the press would have you believe.
-Here is the evidence - read it.
-Then learn the lessons suggested here.' - Ken Loach
+Here is the evidence - read it.' - Ken Loach

 'The essays in this book provide evidence and arguments that are deeply troubling for all concerned, and demand careful attention.' - Peter Golding, Emeritus Professor, Northumbria University